bdtinc/maskcam/README.md

 Couldn't create ddkvic Session: Cannot allocate memory
 nvbuf_utils: Could not create Default NvBufferSession
 ```
-Among other multiple failures on the MaskCam processes as well.

-Make sure you're running docker with the `--privileged` flag, as described in the previous sections.
+You'll probably see multiple failures in other MaskCam processes as well.
+To resolve these errors, make sure you're running docker with the `--privileged` flag, as described in the [first section](#running-maskcam-from-a-container-on-a-jetson-nano-developer-kit).

 #### Error: reason not negotiated/camera capabilities
-If the error is like: v4l-camera-source / reason not-negotiated
+If you get an error that looks like: `v4l-camera-source / reason not-negotiated`
 Then the problem is that the USB camera you're using doesn't support the default `camera-framerate=30` (frames per second).

-If you don't have another camera, try running the script under utils/gst_capabilities.sh and find the lines with type
+If you don't have another camera, try running the script under utils/gst_capabilities.sh and find the lines with type `video/x-raw ...`
-`video/x-raw ...`

-Find any suitable `framerate=X/1` (with `X` being an integer like 24, 15, etc.)
-and set the corresponding configuration parameter with `--env MASKCAM_CAMERA_FRAMERATE=X` (see [previous section](#setting-device-configuration-parameters)).
+Find any suitable `framerate=X/1` (with `X` being an integer like 24, 15, etc.) and set the corresponding configuration parameter with `--env MASKCAM_CAMERA_FRAMERATE=X` (see [previous section](#setting-device-configuration-parameters)).

 #### Error: Streaming or file server are not accessible (nothing else seems to fail)
 Make sure you're mapping the right ports from the container, with the `-p container_port:host_port` parameters indicated in the previous sections.
 The default port numbers, that should be exposed by the container, are configured in [maskcam_config.txt](maskcam_config.txt) as:
 ```
 fileserver-port=8080
 streaming-port=8554
 mqtt-broker-port=1883
 ```
-And that's why we're using `docker run ...  -p 1883:1883 -p 8080:8080 -p 8554:8554 ...` in the previous sections.

-Remember that all these ports can be overriden using environment variables, as described in the [previous section](#setting-device-configuration-parameters).
+These port mappings are why we use `docker run ...  -p 1883:1883 -p 8080:8080 -p 8554:8554 ...` with the run command.
+Remember that all the ports can be overriden using environment variables, as described in the [previous section](#setting-device-configuration-parameters).
 Other ports like `udp-port-*` are not intended to be accessible from outside the container, they are used for communication between the inference process and the streaming and file-saving processes.

 #### Other Errors
 Sometimes after restarting the process or the whole docker container many times, some GPU resources can get stuck and cause unexpected errors.
 If that's the case, try rebooting the device and running the container again.

-If you find that the container fails systematically after running some sequence, please don't hesitate
-to report an Issue with the relevant context and we'll try to reproduce and fix it.
+If you find that the container fails systematically after running some sequence, please don't hesitate to report an Issue with the relevant context and we'll try to reproduce and fix it.

 ## MQTT Server Setup
 ### Running the MQTT Broker and Web Server